A Little About Me

 Probably one of the most important things I own - My Binoculars!
 I take them everywhere I go.
 These ones are the Nikon Venturer LX 10x42 roof prism, waterproof binoculars.
 They are extremely bright and sharp and although heavier than many others I use them on a halter type strap which moves the weight off of my neck onto my shoulders which allows me to wear them comfortably all day with no problems at all.
 I wouldn't trade them for the world!

-An extra pair of small compact binoculars are kept in the car just as a backup or in case hubby wishes to use them!
+An extra pair of small compact binoculars are kept in the car!

 I also have a very small spotting scope made by Kowa (TS-501, 20x40, 50mm) which is very useful for traveling and hiking as it fits into my backpack being only 9.6" in length and weighing only 14.8oz!
 Of course being so compact the optical quality is not the same as the "big boys" which are certainly worth the investment, but it certainly is useful when hiking down some longer trails where the bigger scopes start to get heavy, or when I'm just birding by myself.
 It allows me to see twice as close as my binoculars and then some.